 If you want to delete the whole variables and value, please click DELETE ALL button at the bottom of the dialog.

 Save container commit¶

-specified path.
-Please note that It’s not available to access directly in your local environment.
-Stored commit is saved to the agent node.
+host path.
+Please note that it’s not available to access directly in your local

 Currently, Backend.AI supports container commit when session is